 A student wishing to change their major should speak with either their Academic Success Coach or faculty advisor and a representative from the Office of Financial Aid prior to making this decision.
-Students requesting any changes to their major, minor, and/or concentration will need to submit the appropriate form to the Office of the Registrar via their Change of

-Major/Minor/Concentration webpage.
-Changes submitted no later than two days prior to the beginning of the semester will be processed for the current semester.
+Students requesting any changes to their major, minor, and/or concentration will need to submit the appropriate form to the Office of the Registrar via their Changes submitted no later than two days prior to the beginning of the semester will be processed for the current semester.
 All changes submitted after this point will be effective for the next semester.
 However, please be aware that changing from an associate-level major to a baccalaureate-level major degree will increase tuition charges.